FREND's program is successful

 of anesthesia and first author of the study.
 “The increased activity

 Hypnotherapy or might be non-specific,

 but it definitely does something to reduce the pain signal input

 reported in the November-December 2004 issue of Regional Anesthesia

 TREATMENT CENTER STUDIES

-percent of children significantly or completely recovered from the
+percent of children significantly or completely recovered from

-habits (sleep walking, thumb sucking, nail biting).
+problematic habits (sleep walking, thumb sucking, nail biting).